dtcenter/MET/met/docs/Users_Guide/gen-ens-prod.rst

 .. code-block:: none

   Usage: gen_ens_prod
-         n_ens ens_file_1 ... ens_file_n | ens_file_list
+         -ens file_1 ... file_n | ens_file_list
-         config_file
-         [-grid_obs file]
-         [-point_obs file]
+         -out file
+         -config file
-         [-ens_mean file]
+         [-ctrl file]
-         [-obs_valid_beg time]
-         [-obs_valid_end time]
-         [-outdir path]
          [-log file]
          [-v level]
-         [-compress level]

 gen_ens_prod has three required arguments and accepts several optional ones.

 Required arguments gen_ens_prod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The **n_ens ens_file_1 ... ens_file_n** is the number of ensemble members followed by a list of ensemble member file names.
+1. The **-ens file_1 ... file_n** option specifies the ensemble member file names.
 This argument is not required when ensemble files are specified in the **ens_file_list**, detailed below.

-2. The **ens_file_list** is an ASCII file containing a list of ensemble member file names.
+2. The **ens_file_list** option is an ASCII file containing a list of ensemble member file names.
 This is not required when a file list is included on the command line, as described above.

+3. The **-out file** option specifies the NetCDF output file name to be written.

-3. The **config_file** is an **EnsembleStatConfig** file containing the desired configuration settings.
+4. The **-config file** option is a **GenEnsProdConfig** file containing the desired configuration settings.

 Optional arguments for gen_ens_prod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-4. To produce ensemble statistics using gridded observations, use the **-grid_obs file** option to specify a gridded observation file.
-This option may be used multiple times if your observations are in several files.

-5. To produce ensemble statistics using point observations, use the **-point_obs file** to specify a NetCDF point observation file.
-This option may be used multiple times if your observations are in several files.

-6. To override the simple ensemble mean value of the input ensemble members for the ECNT, SSVAR, and ORANK line types, the **-ens_mean file** specifies an ensemble mean model data file.
-This option replaces the **-ssvar_mean file** from earlier versions of MET.

-7. To filter point observations by time, use **-obs_valid_beg time** in YYYYMMDD[_HH[MMSS]] format to set the beginning of the matching observation time window.

-8. As above, use **-obs_valid_end time** in YYYYMMDD[_HH[MMSS]] format to set the end of the matching observation time window.

-9. Specify the **-outdir path** option to override the default output directory (./).
+4. The **-ctrl file** option specifies the input file for the ensemble control member.
+Data for this member is included in the computation of the ensemble mean, but excluded from the spread.

-10. The **-log** file outputs log messages to the specified file.
+5. The **-log** file outputs log messages to the specified file.

-11. The **-v level** option indicates the desired level of verbosity.
+6. The **-v level** option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging.

-12. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
-The valid level is between 0 and 9.
-The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
-Setting the compression level to 0 will make no compression for the NetCDF output.
-Lower number is for fast compression and higher number is for better compression.

 An example of the gen_ens_prod calling sequence is shown below:

 .. code-block:: none

      gen_ens_prod \
-     6 sample_fcst/2009123112/*gep*/d01_2009123112_02400.grib \
+     -ens sample_fcst/2009123112/*gep*/d01_2009123112_02400.grib \
-     config/EnsembleStatConfig \
-     -grid_obs sample_obs/ST4/ST4.2010010112.24h \
-     -point_obs out/ascii2nc/precip24_2010010112.nc \
+     -out out/gen_ens_prod/config/EnsembleStatConfig \
-     -outdir out/gen_ens_prod -v 2
+     -config config/GenEnsProdConfig -v 2

-In this example, the Gen-Ens-Prod tool will process six forecast files specified in the file list into an ensemble forecast.
-Observations in both point and grid format will be included, and be used to compute ensemble statistics separately.
-Ensemble Stat will create a NetCDF file containing requested ensemble fields and an output STAT file.
+In this example, the Gen-Ens-Prod tool will derive products from input ensemble members listed on the command line.

 gen_ens_prod configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TODO: Continue review and edits here!

-The default configuration file for the Gen-Ens-Prod tool named **EnsembleStatConfig_default** can be found in the installed *share/met/config* directory.
+The default configuration file for the Gen-Ens-Prod tool named **GenEnsProdConfig_default** can be found in the installed *share/met/config* directory.
 Another version is located in *scripts/config*.
 We encourage users to make a copy of these files prior to modifying their contents.
-Each configuration file (both the default and sample) contains many comments describing its contents.
-The contents of the configuration file are also described in the subsections below.
+The contents of the configuration file are described in the subsections below.

 Note that environment variables may be used when editing configuration files, as described in the :numref:`pb2nc configuration file` for the PB2NC tool.